 The team followed up close contacts of the three deaths and monitored them for any signs and symptoms of VHF.
 So far no close contacts on follow-up have developed any symptoms.
 In addition blood samples were drawn from humans and animals to analyse the possible causes of the suspected VHF outbreak.

-Thanks to the swift multi-sectoral response to this outbreak, laboratory investigations have revealed that all the seven samples from the humans have tested negative for VHF including Ebola, Marburg, Crimean-Congo Haemorrhagic Fever, Rift Valley Fever and Sosuga viruses, says Dr Argata Guracha, the Officer in Charge for WHO South Sudan.
+Thanks to the swift multi-sectoral response to this outbreak, the Polymerase Chain Reaction (PCR) laboratory investigations have revealed that all the seven samples from the humans have tested negative for VHF including Ebola, Marburg, Crimean-Congo Haemorrhagic Fever, Rift Valley Fever and Sosuga viruses, says Dr Argata Guracha, the Officer in Charge for WHO South Sudan.

 The Ministry of Health with support from WHO and partners continued to investigate and monitor the situation at all levels, says Dr Guracha.
-In light of the increasing risk of emerging and re-emerging disease outbreaks and epidemics, WHO with funding from the United States Agency for International Development (USAID), the European Civil Protection and Humanitarian Aid Operations (ECHO) and the Government of Japan, strengthened epidemic preparedness and response through building the capacity of multidisciplinary experts drawn from line ministries and partners to respond to such events, Dr Guracha emphasized.
+In light of the increasing risk of emerging and re-emerging disease outbreaks and epidemics, WHO with funding from the United States Agency for International Development (USAID), the EU Humanitarian Aid and the Government of Japan, strengthened epidemic preparedness and response through building the capacity of multidisciplinary experts drawn from line ministries and partners to respond to such events, Dr Guracha emphasized.

 To strengthen animal and public health surveillance, WHO supported the deployment of an additional team from the National Ministry of Health, Ministry of Livestock and Fisheries to coordinate, monitor and supervise the response in Yirol East county.
 In addition, over 30 frontline health care workers were trained in case management and infection prevention and control (IPC).
 WHO also prepositioned medical supplies and personal protective equipment (PPE) to support the response.